Malcolm Marshall: At the peak

 I had my first encounter with Malcolm at the beginning of my first-class career in 1988 when Trinidad and Tobago was playing against Barbados.
 The first delivery I faced in the match was from Malcolm and of course his reputation with the ball preceded him.
 I was scared, my heart was pumping and I was out caught down the leg-side first ball.
 As he went past me with his hands in the air he stopped and touched me on the shoulder and said 'Tough luck!'
 That was the first time I had got close to him.

 — – Brian Lara describing the first time he faced Marshall.

-Marshall relinquished his county duties during the 1984 tour of England.
-In a Test series that came to be known as the "Blackwash", the West Indians completed a 5–0 triumph, to date the only visiting team in England to have achieved such a feat.
-Marshall played a key role, taking the second-most wickets in the series with 24, behind only Joel Garner who took 29, and establishing his reputation as one of the finest bowlers in the world.
-In the series, he took five or more wickets in an innings three times, had the best bowling average – conceding only 18.20 runs per wicket, and the best strike rate – averaging one wicket every 42 deliveries.
+Marshall relinquished his county duties during the 1984 tour of England, which resulted in a 5–0 series win.
+Marshall took the second-most wickets in the series with 24, behind only Joel Garner who took 29, and established his reputation as one of the best bowlers in the world.
+In the series, he took three five-wicket hauls, had the best bowling average of 18.20, and the best strike rate of 41.91.

-In the first test at Edgbaston, which the West Indies won by an innings and 180 runs, he ended the Test career of local Warwickshire opener Andy Lloyd after half an hour; he had already faced a few short deliveries from both Marshall and Garner but was then caught unawares by a delivery from Marshall that rose sharply and struck him flush on the temple behind his right eye.
-Lloyd soon had to retire hurt when he realized he was suffering blurred vision in his right eye and was hospitalized for several days.
-Lloyd would remain stranded on 10 runs without being dismissed and he never went onto play international cricket again leaving him with a unique record of being the only opening batsman in test cricket to have never been dismissed by any bowler.
+In the first test at Edgbaston, which the West Indies won by an innings and 180 runs, Marshall bowled a bouncer to Warwickshire opener Andy Lloyd half an hour into the match that struck him on the temple behind his right eye.
+Lloyd retired hurt, suffering blurred vision in his right eye, and was hospitalized for several days.
+Lloyd remained on 10 runs and never went onto play international cricket again.